Chef Patrick Glennon Talks His Fighting Past and Todayās Fishing World

 Q: Tell us about a time in your life that highlights your passion for seafood and sustainable food.

 PG: I think the best advice was from Rick Warren, the pastor from Saddleback Church.
-He told us, “The only way you can serve God is by serving other people, ” and we’re not here to serve ourselves; we’re here to serve others.
-We’re only here for a short time, getting ready for eternity.
+He told us, āThe only way you can serve God is by serving other people. ā And weāre not here to serve ourselves; weāre here to serve others.
+Weāre only here for a short time, getting ready for eternity.
 We should be thinking about others.
-I look at some of the challenges I have ahead of me, but I hope that I will change the way people will look at fish in America.

 Q: A favorite seafood restaurant?

 PG: Fishing with Dynamite in Los Angeles.
-Connie & Ted’s definitely pushes the ticket; also Waterman’s Harbor in Dana Point and Ironsides in Little Italy, San Diego.
-And I love the fish shacks in Morro Bay; the guys there buy right off the fleet offer the real deal.
+Connie & Tedās definitely pushes the ticket; also Watermanās Harbor in Dana Point and Ironsides in Little Italy, San Diego.
+And I love the fish shacks in Morro Bay.
+The guys there buy right off Ā the fleet Ā offer the real deal.

 Q: What has been your biggest challenge in life and your biggest achievement?

 PG: Surviving alcoholism.
 That really sidetracked my life and my career.
 I had to recreate myself.
-Like, that’s how I will get back into the fish industry.
+Like, thatās how I will get back into the fish industry.
 I thought it was a place I would get sober.
 I was offered a job by my best friend Phil Levy; at the time, I could not stay sober in a kitchen past 8 a.m. in the morning.
 It was bad.
-He’s a very famous fishmonger in LA who’s now part of Santa Monica Seafood.
-So he put out his hand and said, “I need you to run my company at night, ” and I did.
-It took a couple more years on top of that to get sober and that’s how I went back into the fish industry.
-I cheated death by getting with God and slinging fish all night.
-My biggest achievements are my six children.
-They’re all amazing.
-Being present and a positive part of their life and being a good role model for them is my biggest achievement.
+Heās a very famous fishmonger in LA whoās now part of Santa Monica Seafood. Ā So he put out his hand and said, āI need you to run my company at night, ā and I did.
+It took a couple more years on top of that to get sober and thatās how I went back into the fish industry.
+I cheated death by getting with God and slinging fish all night. Ā

 Q: What are some things we can find you doing on your downtime?

 PG: I love to paddle surf and fish from a kayak.
 I enjoy fishing with my kids and hooking up their line.
 I love to coach soccer and I still train and fight.
-I spend four to five days a week training with my boys at 5 a.m.
+Normally I spend four to five days a week training with my boys at 5 a.m.

 Q: What is your next adventure as a chef and leading activist?

-PG: We are working on a documentary film to chronicle the plight of our U.S. fishing fleet that works under great quota and gear management, but are not supported by both the American consumer, or chefs in general, who spend on cheaper imported fish over what we catch here in our U.S.—waters under the highest level of sustainable initiatives on the planet.
+PG: We are working on a documentary film to chronicle the plight of our U.S. fishing fleet that works under great quota and gear management, but are not supported by both the American consumer, or chefs in general, who spend on cheaper imported fish over what we catch here in our U.S.āwaters under the highest level of sustainable initiatives on the planet.
 I am most excited for the Community Table in March that will feature myself with my fishermen friends from the Newport Dory Fleet.
 We will be bringing the guest outside of their comfort zones using all parts of the fish!

-Soccer Dad: Chef ‘Paddy’ recently sold his sausage company of 10 years, Europa Specialty Sausage, and, with all this newfound free time, is looking forward to coaching his sons in soccer.
+Chef āPaddyā recently sold his sausage company of 10 years, Europa Specialty Sausage, and, with all this newfound free time, is looking forward to coaching his sons in soccer.

-Chasing Dreams: When Chef Patrick Glennon was in college, he studied abroad in Ireland.
+When Chef Patrick Glennon was in college, he studied abroad in Ireland.
 Learning abroad at 17 years old eliminated his fear of traveling and not speaking the native language.
-He continued on to experience other countries like Brazil and Spain.
-“If you want to eat, you’re going to learn the language quick.
-Starvation cures that quickly, ” he says.
+He continued on to experience other countries like Brazil and Spain. āIf you want to eat, youāre going to learn the language quick.
+Starvation cures that quickly, ā he says.

 Photographed By: Jack Lungu

 When it comes to either a boastful laugh or an awkward chuckle, Rina is the girl who can get that out of you, depending on her tendencies for the day and how well you are receptive to lousy jokes.
 She has been writing for many years, boldly manifesting from undisclosed, cheesy sixth grade poetry about her innumerable eye candies until now, developing into a well-rounded author, contributing to different websites and publications.
 She is a Journalism graduate from Cal State University of Long Beach and has picked up several freelancing opportunities over the years as a Journalist for local newspapers.
 Currently, Rina is a contributing writer for local and national viral websites, and a content writer for a company in Orange County.
 When Rina isn't writing, she is wallowing in quiet moments at home, staying active, and surprising people with how fiercely competitive she gets at chess.
-This starts to peek through when she starts calling you a “Cheater" and grudgingly knocking down your pawns and bishops.
+This starts to peek through when she starts calling you a āCheater" and grudgingly knocking down your pawns and bishops.

 - Rina Magsombolhttps://localemagazine.com/author/rina/